danfortunato/surfacefun/docs/examples/reaction_diffusion.rst

 Turing system
 -------------

-Consider the two-species reaction--diffusion system on a surface :math:`\Gamma$` given by,
+Consider the two-species reaction--diffusion system on a surface :math:`\Gamma` given by,

 .. math::